Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Introduction

-To answer these two questions, we need to tackle the following two intertwined challenges: (i) distributional shift, that is, the mismatch between offline data distribution and the distribution induced by the optimal policy.
-In robust offline RL, the distributionalshift has two sources --- behavior policy and perturbed model, where the latter is the unique challenge not presented in non-robust RL; and (ii) function approximation.
-Existing works mainly focus on the tabular case, and it remains elusive how to add reasonable structure conditions to make RMDPs with large state spaces tractable.
-Despite these challenges, in this paper we answer the aforementioned two questions affirmatively.
+To answer these two questions, we need to handle two intertwined challenges --- \emph{distributional shifts} and \emph{large state space}.
+In general, the distributional shift is caused by the mismatch between the offline data distribution and the distributions induced by the target policies \emph{and} the target environments.
+Here in robust offline RL, the distributional shifts have two sources: (i) the mismatch between the behavior policy and the target policies to be learned; (ii) the mismatch between the nominal environment and the perturbed environment.
+The latter is a unique challenge that is not presented in non-robust offline RL.
+Besides, regarding the state space, existing works mainly focus on the tabular case, and it still remains elusive how to add reasonable structural conditions to make RMDPs with large state spaces tractable.
+Despite all these challenges, in this paper, we answer the aforementioned two questions affirmatively.
 Our contributions are summarized below.